 Made in Praga

-/At the very beginning of PragaLAB's activity, we decided to test various forms of cooperation within the Made in Praga project idea with selected partners, in particular with micro or small entreprises, artists who work on their own, artistic groups or individuals planning to start a business or already operating a business in Praga in at least one from the following four areas:
+At the very onset of PragaLAB's activity, we decided to test various forms of cooperation within the Made in Praga project idea with selected partners, in particular with micro- or small enterprises, artists who work on their own, artistic groups or individuals planning to start a business or already operating a business in Praga in at least one of the following four areas:

 PRODUCTION – Things do not have to be anonymous, non-durable and mass-produced.
 Local production on a small scale offers objects that are less banal, less repetitive and yet more durable and usually more beautiful than mass-produced ones.
 They do not have to be luxury products.
 Local production builds the identity of places, allows you to form relationships with customers and co-workers and—thanks to the Internet—it can also reach clients at the other side of the world.

 REPAIR WORK – Waste not, want not.
 In many countries all across the world, mending is becoming increasingly trendy.
 It allows you to save money and to protect the environment, it creates a sense of permanence in our lives.
 It is nice to like the things that surround us and, if we like them, why should we want to get rid of them?
 Fixing things is a good habit.